2025/2026 Malaysian Tax Booklet

 Balancing adjustments (allowance / charge) will arise on the disposal of assets on which capital allowances have been claimed.
 Generally, the balancing adjustment is the difference between the tax written down value and the disposal proceeds.
 The balancing charge is restricted to the amount of allowances previously claimed.

-Capital allowances which have been previously granted shall be clawed back if the asset is sold within 2 years from the date of purchase, except by reason of death of the owner or other reasons the Director General of Inland Revenue thinks appropriate.
+Capital allowances which have been previously granted shall be clawed back if the asset is sold within two years from the date of purchase, except by reason of death of the owner or other reasons the Director General of Inland Revenue thinks appropriate.

 Controlled transfers